-Reaching the Nussdorf Weir was quite easy, and we were glad that we finally got there.
-Since we weren’t in a hurry, we sat on a bench for a while and enjoyed a great latte bought from a coffee house near the tram station.
+Reaching the Nussdorf Weir was easy, and we were glad we finally got there.
+Since we weren’t in a hurry, we sat on a bench for a while and enjoyed a snack and a coffee bought from a coffee house near the tram station.

-We began to inflate our kayak, and the preparation didn’t take long, and shortly, we had some witnesses near us, asking all kinds of questions, but mostly, where our final destination is.
+We began to inflate our kayak, and the preparation didn’t take long.
+Shortly thereafter, we had some witnesses near us, asking all kinds of questions, but mostly, asking where our final destination was.

 The launch area was clean, so we could easily drop our kayak into the water.
 Although the stairs were steep, that didn’t annoy us too much.
 One last view of the beautiful Art Nouveau bridge of the weir, and we were already floating the Danube Canal.

-Soon after the departure, we realized that we were carried downstream on a fast flow, so we didn’t put too much effort into paddling.
+Soon after the departure, we realized we were carried downstream on a fast flow, so we didn’t put too much effort into paddling.
 Instead, we began admiring some of the graffiti bits on the shores.
-You could spot some graffiti here and there, but they kept to the concrete for the most part.
-While some seem to be annoyed by this so-called art, we enjoyed this young’s way of expressing themselves.
+We could spot some graffiti here and there, but it kept to the concrete for the most part.
+While some seem annoyed by this so-called art, we enjoyed this young’s way of expressing themselves.

 Once again, passers were taking pictures of us from the sidelines.
-Children were running and asking for a photo, adults wishing us “bonne voyage” and the elderly waving us.
+Children were running and asking for a photo, adults wishing us “bonne voyage,” and the elderly waving us.
 It was funny as we didn’t experience that before.
-We never imaged that our inflatable kayak could make such waves in Vienna’s downtown.
+We never imagined our inflatable kayak could make such waves in Vienna’s downtown.

 The Spittelau Area

-After passing a few bridges, we recognized on the right-hand side-shore the Park&Ride Spittelau, the popular and pocket-friendly parking in the middle of the city.
-Next to the building, a big tower and a charming colorful building were visible from the water.
+After passing a few bridges, we recognized on the right-hand side shore the Park&Ride Spittelau, the popular and pocket-friendly parking in the middle of the city.
+Next to the building, a giant tower and a charming, colorful building were visible from the water.
 Since the building looked so appealing and we knew nothing about it, we googled it.
-I can’t tell you our surprise when we found out this fancy place is actually a waste incinerator!
+I can’t tell you how surprised we were when we found out this fancy place is actually a waste incinerator!

 The Schwedenplatz Area

-Back in the 1990s, the section between the 2nd and 3rd districts of Vienna was exploited for recreational purposes.
-Now, the area is lined with beach bars, places to eat and drink.
-There are many spots available exclusively to the waterway, a definite must-see in summer.
+In the 1990s, the section between Vienna’s 2nd and 3rd districts was exploited for recreational purposes.
+Now, the area is lined with beach bars and places to eat and drink.
+Many spots are available exclusively for the waterway, a must-see in summer.
 At night, the area becomes more alive as the bridges are lightened in blue.

 We passed by many buildings, restaurants, and terraces.
 People were constantly waving and taking photos of us.